July 2023

 1. Are there any processes or policies you would like to change or have experienced pain points with?

-Ask your employee to put themselves in your shoes and ask them where they see potential to grow - encourage them to be as honest as possible about current processes or policies that might need to be updated or adapted.
-Explain how your priority is to improve the status quo and that realizing recurring pain points of employees help you make important adaptations.
-Understand where your employee is coming from and ask them why exactly they would change something.
-(As always), thank them for sharing their honest opinion and assure them that you value their input and will look into possible improvements, if applicable.
+Ask your employees to put themselves in your shoes and ask them where they see potential to grow - encourage them to be as honest as possible about current processes or policies that might need to be updated or adapted.

-2. Can you give a (recent) example when you have felt that your work or contributions were overlooked at work?
+2. Can you give a (recent) example of when you have felt that your work or contributions were overlooked at work?

-Don’t pressure your employee to give an example if they do not have one - however, this question encourages direct and critical feedback.
-Leave them some time to think about it and share an example if applicable.
-When the employee chooses to share an example, make sure not to brush it off - listen to understand their perspective and ask follow up questions to understand what could have been done differently and how you can ensure that a similar situation in the future will be handled differently.
-Talk them through your thought process and ask if they think your approach would make a positive difference for them and other employees - after all, it is not about guessing what will work but about making it happen together.
+When the employee chooses to share an example, make sure not to brush it off - listen to understand their perspective and ask follow-up questions to understand what could have been done differently and how you can ensure that a similar situation in the future will be handled differently.

-3. How could we enhance our current DEI (Diversity, Equity and Inclusion) efforts?
+3. How could we enhance our current DEI (Diversity, Equity, and Inclusion) efforts?

-Ask your employee if they would like to share their thoughts about current processes and implementations to foster greater DEI.
-A study by McKinsey has found that Diversity, Equity, and Inclusion can significantly contribute to not only company growth but also employee satisfaction and retention, thus, managers must ensure that all employees feel welcomed and that they can embrace their differences.
+A study by McKinsey has found that Diversity, Equity, and Inclusion can significantly contribute to not only company growth but also employee satisfaction and retention.

-Emphasize how important DEI is to you, personally and professionally, and that you welcome a differing perspective as it encourages growth.
-Understand how the direct manager of the employee is promoting DEI currently, what they could do differently, and how you could support them.
-After all, providing a workplace filled with inclusivity, diversity and equality is the baseline for how employees show up to their workplace and how they treat each other - engaging in a dialogue to ensure this should be a main priority by leadership.
+After all, providing a workplace filled with inclusivity, diversity, and equality is the baseline for how employees show up to their workplace and how they treat each other - engaging in a dialogue to ensure this should be a main priority by leadership.

 5. How can we better support you to show up as your most authentic self at work?

-Asking an open-ended question helps employees to open up, as they leave room for an open dialogue while, in this case, indicating that there is room for improvement.
-Imagine you are being directly asked how your well-being is - employees would likely refrain from sharing their personal thoughts or might even feel judged or unable to criticize their workplace.
-Show genuine interest (as you should in every answer) and, if you are the one asking, you can encourage your employee to think about a time they felt their best and a time they felt their worst (they could do this as an activity also after the skip-level meeting - then understanding which factors lead to what experience and emphasizing your full support to drive the positive factors in an environment of psychological safety.
+Show genuine interest (as you should in every answer) and, if you are the one asking, you can encourage your employee to think about a time they felt their best and a time they felt their worst - emphasizing your full support to drive the positive factors in an environment of psychological safety.

 Remember that skip-level meetings are not there to put someone on the spot and drill someone with questions, it’s all about listening with the intent to understand, instead of just listening with the intent to reply